DiegoG0121/CSE-13S/ps04_starter/README.txt

 "Why This Works" Explanation: Explain the underlying logic and reasoning that makes your code solve the problem.
 Focus on the core concepts and principles your solution utilizes.

+Firstly, I seperated my functions with my main function for neat code, I created 2 function toLower_case(accepting an array a and size of the array) and isPalindrome(has the same parameters)

 3. Filtering and sorting zoo records
 "Why This Works" Explanation: Explain the underlying logic and reasoning that makes your code solve the problem.